Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the afternoon when visiting Kusadasi.
+To get the best value, try booking a flight at noon when visiting Kusadasi.
 Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Kusadasi is one of the most swollen resort towns on the southern Aegean Coast, overflowing with shiploads of tourists in summer who enlarge the year-round population several times over.
 Once a small fishing village, today the busy town is packed with curios and carpet shops; its proximity to the ruins of Ephesus making it an ideal base for Aegean cruise ships.
 Despite the frenzied tourism, Kusadasi is situated amid splendid coastal scenery and several significant archaeological sites, including the three well-preserved Ionian settlements of Miletus, Priene and Didyma.
 There are plenty of good hotels and restaurants, and ferries link it with the nearby Greek islands of Samos and Mykonos.